All cars road tested by UK found to exceed lab emission limits

 LONDON Britain said on Thursday all 37 diesel car models it had tested out on the road exceeded the laboratory limits for polluting nitrogen oxides, but only Volkswagen (VOWG_p.DE) had used so-called defeat devices to cheat tests.

-The transport ministry examined cars from over 20 brands including major manufacturers BMW, Ford, VW and General Motors.
+The transport ministry examined cars from over 20 brands including major manufacturers BMW (BMWG.DE), Ford (F.N), VW and General Motors (GM.N).

 It tested 18 older cars against so-called Euro 5 standards for nitrogen oxide (NOx) emission levels and 19 newer ones against tougher Euro 6 levels, with all the vehicles recording readings above the legislative limit during on-road tests.